 - Increased Staffing paraprofessionals/teachers.
 Finding qualified applicants in education is a challenge.
 Many candidates who take a transitional path to teaching require a lot of training on the job.
 Also, state universities are seeing fewer college students enter into the teaching profession at the same time we are seeing more staff retire.
 This shortage in qualified professionals will be felt by students.
-We need to make the job of teaching more lucrative to attract young people to the profession. - Increased funds for technology.
+We need to make the job of teaching more lucrative to attract young people to the profession.
+As mentioned above we continue to have the need for more subs. - Increased funds for technology.